 By Scott P. Richert:

 The theology, history, spirituality, and liturgical traditions of the Catholic Church provide a rich gold mine for those who want to deepen their understanding of the Catholic faith.
-I'm honored to have the opportunity to be your guide in this journey and to share my knowledge as a scholar, a husband, a father, and a believer.
+I'm honored to have the opportunity to assist you in this journey and to share my knowledge as a scholar, a husband, a father, and a believer.
 Catholicism is not just something we do on Sundays; it is the authentic faith taught by Christ and His Apostles, and we're called to live it everyday in everything we do.
 That's why, on this site, you will find not only a wealth of reference materials but commentary on current events from a Catholic perspective and practical tips for living your faith and passing it on to your children.
-Let About.com's Catholicism guidesite be your Catholic window on the world!
+Let About Catholicism be your Catholic window on the world!